About

 Thank you for being here.

-This an invitation to explore your mental, physical, and spiritual landscape.
+This an invitation to explore your mental, sensory, and spiritual landscape.
 Each time we unroll our mats, we are met with the opportunity to connect with ourselves on a deeper level, guided by breath and presence.

 Together, when we create space for movement, play and mindfulness, we create an opportunity for a sense of joy & self-discovery that extends way beyond the mat.